 Exploration Junkie is reader-supported.
 If you buy through links on this page we may earn a commission, at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.

 Like any other outdoor sport, it’s important to wear the right clothing when kayaking.
 Your clothing will determine whether you’ll have a nice time on the water…or a miserable one.
 But the burning question is “What to wear kayaking?”
 There are so many different types of kayak clothing and choosing the right ones can be overwhelming especially for a beginner.

 In this article, I’ll help you choose what to wear kayaking from headgear to footwear, cold weather jackets, and warm-weather shirts.
-But before we go into different types of clothing, I’ll be taking you through an overview of safety and dressing principles you need to take in consideration before going kayaking.
+But before we go into different types of clothing, I’ll be taking you through an overview of safety and dressing principles you need to take into consideration before going kayaking.